-Mrs Miah said the period between her original complaint and the hearing had been the most difficult 18 months in her life and the process was the hardest thing she had ever had to go through, but said it was worthwhile to put a stop to his behaviour.
-She said: “I couldn’t allow it to go unnoticed because it was not appropriate and if I didn’t say ‘this is not acceptable’, there’s no reason Coun Martin would have thought it was not acceptable and would have done something similar again or to colleagues.”
+She said the period between her original complaint and the hearing had been the most difficult 18 months in her life and the process was the hardest thing she had ever had to go through, but said it was worthwhile to put a stop to his behaviour.

-Coun Martin told the panel he approached Mrs Miah to say hello after he walked into her line of sight on the way back from the toilet to the dinner table, and might have raised his finger to point at her hairstyle and say words to the effect “that’s a new hairstyle, that’s Mary Quant, that takes me back a long time”.
+Coun Martin told the panel he approached the woman to say hello after he walked into her line of sight on the way back from the toilet to the dinner table, and might have raised his finger to point at her hairstyle and say words to the effect “that’s a new hairstyle, that’s Mary Quant, that takes me back a long time”.

 But he denied touching her or making inappropriate comments.

-Members decided Coun Martin had briefly touched Mrs Miah on the back of her head, but he did not run his hand up her neck.
+Members decided Coun Martin had briefly touched the woman on the back of her head, but he did not run his hand up her neck.